Eric Standridge is a historian and author who focuses on Oklahoma's history, with an emphasis on LeFlore County and Poteau.

 This series of experiments took boys from intact middle-class families, who were carefully screened to be psychologically normal, and delivered them to a summer camp setting (with researchers doubling as counselors) and created social groups that came into conflict with each other.

 Group formation, in which the members of groups got to know each others, social norms developed, and leadership and structure emerged.

 Group conflict, in which the now-formed groups came into contact with each other, competing in games and challenges, and competing for control of territory.

 And finally, conflict resolution, where Sherif and colleagues tried various means of reducing the animosity and low-level violence between the groups.

-In the Robbers Cave experiments, Sherif showed that superordinate goals (goals so large that it requires more than one group to achieve the goal) reduced conflict significantly more effectively than other strategies (e.g., communication, contact).
+In the Robbers Cave experiments, Sherif showed that superordinate goals (goals so large that it requires more than one group to achieve the goal) reduced conflict significantly more effective than other strategies (e.g., communication, contact).

 These experiments have been the basis of many important discoveries in the science of psychology.

 Robers Cave State Park